Shangtingyu/MetaBCI/README.md

 Now metabci provides a great framework to help us do that!
 This fork of MetaBCI will:

-* Allow users to download sleep staging data via URL or get it directly locally
+* Allow users to download sleep staging data via URL or get it directly locally.
-* add a method in brainda.datasets.base for preprocessing and reading
+* Add many methods in brainda.datasets for reading and preprocessing data.
-* provide the latest sleep staging algorithm - Attensleep(suitable for one, two or three channels of data)
+* Add many sleep staging algorithms in brainda.algorithms.deep_learning for single-channel and multi-channel data.
-* Provide sleep staging demo code based on eegnet and Attensleep
+* Provide sleep staging demo code.

 The goal of this fork of MetaBCI is to enables users to use the MetaBCI platform to conveniently develop AI sleep staging tools based on EEG data, improving the accuracy of sleep staging.